 5) Drinking water: When you get to a new area, start by Googling if the tap water is good to drink, there are many areas around the world where tap water is totally safe to drink yet visitors spend a whole bunch of money each day on bottled water..
 One of the easiest ways to save a few dollars a day (believe me $5 a day on water adds up!) is to bring a water bottle with you in a daypack and fill it up from bathroom taps as you go.

-6) Public transport: Ok so this one’s slightly below the belt but it can save some money.
+6) Public transport: No i’m not talking about how to avoid getting eaten or stabbed on bus rides in the US, that’s a different story.
+This one’s slightly below the belt but it can save some money.
 I learnt this by watching the locals in Italy.
 Lots of places, especially around Europe will have a ticket validation system on busses, trams and trains where-by you purchase a ticket that’s only valid for travel once you validate it on board (using the machine).
 A sneaky way to save some cash is to buy a ticket and simply not validate it, keeping it with you and then if a ticket inspector hops on you can quickly validate the ticket to avoid any penalties.
 Locals love doing this so watch what they do and even if you don’t partake, it’s hilarious watching them fight over the validation machine when the inspectors come aboard.. as I said, it’s sneaky and so do this at your own risk but.. when in Rome..

 7) Never take anything from people on the street: If anyone tries to give you a rose/bracelet/coin/ring AVOID THEM LIKE THE PLAGUE.
 It’s a great way to buy a 15 Euro rose or a crappy $12 wool bracelet.
 Once it’s on you they will demand money and pretty much not leave you alone until you pay.
 Shaking hands will generally end with you having to pay the person to let you go.. yes it’s weird, awkward and a big scene.. so best keep your hands to yourself and ignore those super ‘friendly’ locals who keep trying to give you their jewellery.